Reading time: 16 min.

 • Talk to a therapist about your hair condition – teenage hair loss can affect you on a deep level, sometimes with a serious impact on your mental health.
 If you feel like the support of loved ones is no longer enough to make you feel better, don’t hesitate to see a mental health professional, who can give you the tools you need to cope.

 • Use styling to your advantage – If your alopecia is not very extensive, there are many things you can do to hide thinning hair.
 You can use hair-thickening spray or one of the best volumizing shampoos for hair loss.
-And you can try one of the best hairstyles for men with thinning hair, or respectively, the best female hair loss styles for thinning on the crown
+And you can try one of the best hairstyles for men with thinning hair, or respectively, the best female hair loss styles for thinning on the crown.

 Are you concerned about teenage hair loss?

 Hair restoration surgery is not offered to minors, as their hormonal activity is still erratic and their hairline has not yet matured.
 Getting a hair transplant too early can lead to more hair loss around the transplant area over time, making a second procedure necessary.
-But if non-surgical options will no longer suffice, you can always get a hair transplant when you’re 25.
+However, if non-surgical options will no longer suffice, you can always get a hair transplant when you’re 25.

 10 Most Common Causes of Teenage Hair Loss (and Treatments), Wimpole Clinic